Where To Eat When You’re Avoiding Gluten guide image

 THE SPOTS

 Being the gluten-free one in your dinner group can sometimes feel like you’re asking to eat off a kids menu that doesn’t come with crayons or any other type of fun.
 At Thyme & Tonic, you can take an entire GF crew to a very adult restaurant just for them.
-The menu is gluten-free and mostly-vegan, with everything from kung pao cauliflower rice bowls to a daily brunch provided with assistance from the GF bakery next-door, Modern Bread and Bagel.
+The menu is gluten-free and mostly-vegan, with everything from kung pao cauliflower rice bowls to a Sunday brunch provided with assistance from the GF bakery next-door, Modern Bread and Bagel.
 They also have an extensive bar with great cocktails, and there's a lively scene both inside and out on their flower-powered outdoor dining area.

 It can be tough to find gluten-free baked goods that aren't so dry they spin into a pile of dust like Michael Jackson in the Remember the Time video.
 We can assure you the bagels, breads, and pastries at Modern Bread & Bagel will not do this.
 This Upper West Side bakery has everything from GF naan and challah to funfetti cupcakes and chocolate babka, and they also serve some good sandwiches.